meese-enterprises/cloudmapper/README.md

 CloudMapper
 ========

-**Note** the Network Visualization functionality (command `prepare`) is no longer maintained.

 CloudMapper helps you analyze your Amazon Web Services (AWS) environments.
-The original purpose was to generate network diagrams and display them in your browser (functionality no longer maintained).
+The original purpose was to generate network diagrams and display them in your browser.
 It now contains much more functionality, including auditing for security issues.

 - [Network mapping demo](https://duo-labs.github.io/cloudmapper/)